Structure and enumeration of (3+1)-free posets: Asymptotics

 \begin{proof}[Proof of {\hyperref[thm:asymptP]{Theorem~\ref*{thm:asymptP}(i)}}] Let $\Hl(x,y)$ be the formal power series in $x$ and $y$ defined by

 where $S(c,t)$ is the unique formal power series solution of the cubic equation

-as defined in \autoref{thm:skeleta-genfunc}.
+as defined in \autoref{thm:enum}.
 From Equation~\eqref{ordgs}, we have that

 In order to apply \autoref{thm:Bender} we first check its three conditions.
-Condition 1, that $\Hl(x,y)$ be analytic in a neighbourhood of $(0,0)$, follows by construction.
-Lewis and Zhang~\cite{LZ} verified that the coefficients $\bl(n) / n!$ of the generating function $\Bl(x)-1$ satisfy conditions 2 and 3.
+Condition 1, that $\Hl(x,y)$ be analytic in a neighbourhood of $(0,0)$, follows from the way it is defined in \eqref{eq:Hlbl}.
+Lewis and Zhang~\cite{LZ} verified that the coefficients $\bl(n) / n!$ of the generating function $\Bl(x)-1$ satisfy Conditions 2 and 3.
 That is,

 and

 Using the chain rule on \eqref{eq:Hlbl} and implicit differentiation on \eqref{eq:cubic}, we have

 and at $(x, y) = (0, 0)$, it follows that